This course aims to give students the opportunity to develop:

 Understanding, Knowledge and Cognitive Skills Scholarship, Enquiry and Research (Research-Informed Learning)

-- A detailed and integrated knowledge and understanding how to review, critically analyse, evaluate and synthesize previous research in the field of conversational agents and spoken language processing.
+- Knowledge and understanding of how to review, critically analyse, evaluate and synthesize previous research in the field of conversational agents and spoken language processing.

-- Acquire extensive knowledge and confidence in applying algorithmic and interdisciplinary methods on conversational interfaces.
+- Acquire knowledge in applying algorithmic and interdisciplinary methods on conversational interfaces.